algolia/vue-keen-dashboards/README.md

 **Important:** Add your new app's Netlify or custom domain to the allowed callbacks of your Auth0 dashboard.
 Make sure to match http/https appropriately.

 ![Add callback app](https://cl.ly/0Z1H3Q0b110C/Screenshot%202017-05-24%2014.47.21.png)

+You should now be able to log in via Auth0 to your Netlify instance.

 ## Contributing